wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 ##### Blueprint add-ons

-<a target="_blank" href="https://aws-ia.github.io/terraform-aws-eks-blueprints/main/add-ons/">That webpage lists the <strong>dozens</strong> of add-ons</a> that have already been integrated into the Blueprints for securing, scaling, monitoring, and operating containerized infrastructure.
+<a target="_blank" href="https://aws-ia.github.io/terraform-aws-eks-blueprints/main/add-ons/">That webpage lists the <strong>dozens</strong> of add-on containers (services)</a> that have already been integrated into the Blueprints for securing, scaling, monitoring, and operating containerized infrastructure.

 Each add-on (feature) is defined as a <strong>module</strong> within <a target="_blank" href="https://github.com/aws-ia/terraform-aws-eks-blueprints/tree/main/modules">this module folder</a>.